|Elliott Sound Products||Lighting Dimmers|

 A typical 100W GLS (general lighting service) lamp will be drawing around 18W when set for a dull glow - one would normally expect less.
 The filament resistance falls to around half the full power resistance because it's so much cooler, so twice as much current is drawn than would be the case for a fixed resistance.
 For reference, a 100W GLS bulb was tested, and measured 44 Ohms when cold and 552 Ohms when hot (at full power - 95.8W).

 Many new installations using low voltage halogen lamps now utilise an electronic transformer.
 The traditional iron core transformer works well and will last forever, but they are expensive.
-Some are also rather inefficient, wasting 20% or more of the total applied power as heat.
-Electronic transformers are usually much smaller and lighter, so tend to lack the 'solid quality' feel, but most are reasonably efficient, typically wasting less than 15% of the total power.
+Some are also built very much to a price, and are rather inefficient, wasting 20% or more of the total applied power as heat.
+Electronic transformers are usually much smaller and lighter, so tend to lack the 'solid quality' feel, but most are reasonably efficient, typically wasting well under 10% of the total power.
 Lower losses mean less heat and marginally lower power bills.
 Although the dissipation of each unit individually may seem reasonable, when thousands of them are running the extra loss becomes significant.

 A conventional iron core transformer operates at the mains frequency (50 or 60Hz), and the core needs to be fairly large because of the low frequency.
 Core size is inversely proportional to frequency, so operating at high frequency means the transformer can be much smaller.
 The term 'electronic transformer' is really a misnomer - it is actually a switchmode power supply (SMPS).
 Electronic circuits are used to rectify the mains and convert the AC into pulsating DC.
 This pulsating DC is then fed to a high frequency switching circuit and a small transformer.
 Figure 10 shows a photo of a typical unit.